 In this relationship, there is mutual respect and understanding.
-More importantly, the mentors themselves want to make sure that the mentees get what they need to fulfill their mission.
+But, more importantly, the mentors themselves want to make sure that the mentees get what they need to fulfill their mission.

 At some points, mentors even exceed expectations by extending their help in ways that the mentee could have never imagined.
-Jessica didn’t just provide career guidance to Gagan.
-She used her own network to give him a job!
+For example, Jessica didn’t just provide career guidance to Gagan.
+She used her network to give him a job!

-While getting a job isn’t a prerequisite in good mentoring relationships, this just goes to show how invested Jessica was in helping Gagan.
+While getting a job isn’t a prerequisite to good mentoring relationships, this shows how invested Jessica was in helping Gagan.

 At the start, Jordi really challenged me.
 I think I might have complained a lot at the start that I wasn’t able to find the answers I needed.
 After a while, Jordi explained to me how important it is in the industry to find these answers through Google and other sources.
 I did use Google, but he gave me some insights on how it’s really a skill to find the answers you need sometimes!

-The best thing about mentorship is that it’s all about how to get to a certain goal.
-It’s not about giving out theoretical knowledge and vague statistics on the chance of success.
-It is about providing pointers that work.
+The best thing about mentorship is that it’s all about getting to a specific goal.
+It’s not about giving out theoretical knowledge and incomplete statistics on the chance of success.
+Instead, it is about providing pointers that work.

-Here, Jordi provides actionable tips on using Google and other research methods to succeed in the industry and provides him with guidance to be able to do better.
+Here, Jordi provides actionable tips on using Google and other research methods to succeed in the industry and provides him with guidance to do better.
 Jordi then challenged Ryan to do better by applying his new learnings.